(ud: March 2015)

 In fact, recent evidence from archaeological sites in Bulgaria suggests that this particular kind of glass ‘evil eye’ charm has its origins not in the east, but in the west.
 In each case the aforementioned glass La Têne bracelets discovered at archaeological sites in Bulgaria (dating from the Late Iron Age – 3rd c.
 BC) have been found together with glass ‘Eye Beads’, which in turn have direct parallels from earlier Celtic sites across Europe.
 It should also be borne in mind that the Celts who settled in the Balkans during this period also established the Celtic state of Galatia in present day Turkey from 277 BC onwards (see: https://balkancelts.wordpress.com/2012/06/10/galatia/).

-Glass ‘Eye’ beads from the Celtic burial at Necropole de Prosnes – Marne.
+Glass ‘Eye’ bead bracelet from a Celtic burial at Necropole de Prosnes (Marne) France.

 THE SIBERIAN PRINCESS